makinacorpus/DbToolsBundle/docs/content/configuration/basics.md

 @@@ docker
 :::tip
-With the Docker image, all binaries should be avaible as is.
+With the Docker image, all binaries should be available as is.

-If you encounter difficulties, please let us know by [filing an issue](https://github.com/makinacorpus/DbToolsBundle/issues).
+If you encounter difficulties, please let us know by [creating an issue](https://github.com/makinacorpus/DbToolsBundle/issues).
 :::
 @@@
 @@@ standalone symfony